MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/unityui-tooling.md

 ### ScaleMeshEffect

 On UnityUI components, the `unity_ObjectToWorld` matrix (or `UNITY_MATRIX_M`  in URP) isn't the transformation matrix of the local transform the Graphic component lives on but that of its parent Canvas.
 Many shader effects within Graphics Tools require object scale to be known.
-To solve this issue, the _ScaleMeshEffect.cs_ will store scaling information into UV channel attributes during UI mesh construction.
+To solve this issue, the *ScaleMeshEffect.cs* will store scaling information into UV channel attributes during UI mesh construction.

 >[!TIP]
-> A [Canvas](https://docs.unity3d.com/ScriptReference/Canvas.html) or [CanvasRenderer](https://docs.unity3d.com/ScriptReference/CanvasRenderer.html) within Graphics Tools will prompt for the addition of a _ScaleMeshEffect.c_s when one is required.
+> A [Canvas](https://docs.unity3d.com/ScriptReference/Canvas.html) or [CanvasRenderer](https://docs.unity3d.com/ScriptReference/CanvasRenderer.html) within Graphics Tools will prompt for the addition of a *ScaleMeshEffect.cs* when one is required.

 ### RectMask2DFast